dblanding/diy-ROS-robot/README.md

 ![latest robot](images/latest-robot.jpg)

 As it turns out, this was a good approach.
-* Even after studying the [DWA local planner documentatioin](http://wiki.ros.org/dwa_local_planner), it's actually pretty frustrating to get all the parameters in the DWA_planner optimized, so being able to just copy the parameters from Burger is very helpful.
+* Even after studying the [DWA local planner documentation](http://wiki.ros.org/dwa_local_planner), it's actually pretty frustrating to get all the parameters in the DWA_planner optimized, so being able to just copy the parameters from Burger is very helpful.
-* I discovered that I had botched the Twist part of the message being published in the /odom topic.
+* I also discovered that I had botched the Twist part of the message being published in the /odom topic.
 As it turns out, the velocities are supposed to be referred to the child frame (base_link), not the odom frame.

-### 12/30/2021 DIY Robot Project initial goal has been achieved.
+### 12/30/2021 DIY Robot Project complete.
-* Issues producing warnings and errors have been resolved.
+* Resolved issues reulting in all the warnings and errors.
 * Parameters have been set to optimize the robot's driving performance under navigation stack control.
+* I achieved my initial goal of learning to build a simple DIY Robot.
+A [summary of that learning](docs/learning-ROS.md).
+Another [summary of issues & resolutions](docs/sticky-spots.md) encountered along the way.
 * Robot now navigates smoothly and efficiently to goal pose specified in RVIZ.